dojo/docs/dojo/json.rst

 The stringify() function takes the same arguments as the standard JSON.stringify() function.
-This is explained in more detail here: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/JSON/stringify The second argument is a replacer function, and the third argument allows you to provide a spacer string for pretty formating.
+This is explained in more detail here: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/JSON/stringify The second argument is a replacer function, and the third argument allows you to provide a spacer string for pretty formatting.